Batteries in the Trash are DANGEROUS!

 Serving Gonzales, Greenfield & Soledad

-Tri-Cities takes residential batteries for free.
+Tri-Cities takes household batteries for free.
 Place batteries in a quart size zipper bag and place the bag on top of your blue recycling cart when you put it out on your pick up day.
 For more information click on the drop down box below.

 1) Place 9V, AA, AAA, C, D, and button or hearing aid batteries in a clear zip-top plastic bag